oceanlau/garbage/README.md

             }
         }
         ```
+        - **Cannot be instantiated.**
-        A class derived from the abstract base class must implement those methods that are not implemented(means they are abstract) in the abstract class.
+        - A class derived from the abstract base class must implement those methods that are not implemented(means they are abstract) in the abstract class.

     -   Interface: With `interface`.
-        - Can contain only constants and abstract methods.
-        - Cannot be instantiated.
-        - Can only be implemented by classes or extended by other interfaces.
-        - Java does not support Multiple Inheritance, however a class can implement more than one interfaces.
-        - All methods in an interface are implicitly public and abstract.
-Using the keyword abstract before each method is optional.
-        - An interface may contain final variables.
-        - When a class implements an interface it has to give the definition of all the abstract methods of interface, else it can be declared as abstract class.
-        - An interface reference can point to objects of its implementing classes.
         ```java
         Interface Interface1
         {